FinTech has arrived in Scotland: Investing in skills will make sure it stays

 For us, Mr McKee’s visit signifies a flagship moment.
 It recognises Renovite Technologies as an important part of a growing FinTecheco-system that taken together is creating new opportunities for businesses and people up and down the country - whilst positioning Scotland as a central player in the global FinTech market.

-New and emerging sectors like financial technology are essential when it comes to planning our economic future.
+New and emerging sectors like financial cloud-native technology are essential when it comes to planning our economic future.
 As the Scottish Fiscal Commission’s latest economic forecast showed, we are potentially facing ‘subdued’ economic growth for at least the next five years.
 Yet, at the same time, it acknowledges that: “The past is an imperfect guide to the future in a rapidly changing global economic, social, political and technological environment.”

 To buck this trend and make sure the past does not represent the future, it is imperative that we continue to invest growing sectors and particularly, in skills and people.
 As Stephen Ingledew said last year: “In these fast-changing times, Scotland punches well above its weight in Fintech.
 Driven largely by world-renowned expertise in the use of Data, Scotland is rapidly establishing itself as a significant Fintech hub.”

-It is reasons like this – expertise - that we as a company that specialises in payments technology has chosen to invest in Scotland as a base for our operations.
+It is reasons like this – expertise - that we as a company that specialises in payments switch technology has chosen to invest in Scotland as a base for our operations.
 Giving people, whether it be through retraining initiatives like CodeClan or through specialist FinTech courses, the right skills should be an absolute priority in the days ahead.

 Today’s consumers continually push for new and innovative products in financial services.
 Scottish FinTechs have been able to satisfy that demand thanks to a highly skilled and experienced workforce - combined with a supportive business environment.